 And that this same William and his heirs should have the market just mentioned each week for the whole of Tuesday at his manor of Bitton happily and in peace, freely and quit [of all obligations] and wholly and with all the freedoms and free customs which belong to this type of market as has just been mentioned.

-The Meadows, which consisted of Mickle-Mead, Eden’s Field, Sydenham Mead, Holme Mead and Hanham Common were enclosed in 1862, restricting the rights of everyone to graze livestock on common land.
-The reasons for the enclosure given in the legal application was that the ‘meads’ would be more productive and in the case of Hanham Common that it would ‘do away with the haunt of disorderly persons’.
+The Meadows, which consisted of Mickle-Mead, Eden’s Field, Sydenham Mead, Holme Mead, and Hanham Common were enclosed in 1862, restricting the rights of everyone to graze livestock on common land.
+The reason for the enclosure given in the legal application was that the ‘meads’ would be more productive and in the case of Hanham Common that it would ‘do away with the haunt of disorderly persons’.
 Such enclosures helped lead to the impoverishment of many country people, making them landless labourers.
 A custom held before the land was enclosed was known as Shooting the Meadows or Holme-Mead Revel or Meadow Sunday.
 On these meadows which skirt the river Avon between what at that time was Hanham Mills and Swinford Mills people were allowed to use the land to graze their cattle.
-However this was only after August 14th, when the grass was cut.
+However, this was only after August 14th, when the grass was cut.

 The ceremony was opened by a man leading a white bull, decked and dressed, through the gate of Holme Mead after which all the other cattle were driven in a rush, with shoutings and hallooing of the most uproarious kind.
 The ceremony was later moved to the east end of Mickle-Mead, at Swineford.
 The white bull and parade had disappeared by the time that this was reported in the Bristol Times of August 22, 1846, but the main custom and rights were retained.
 Everyone used to crowd from the neighborhood to witness the sight; tents were erected; and music and drinking and sometimes fighting went on for the whole day.
-Rev. H.T.
+Revd.
+H.T.
 Ellacombe wrote to correct the newspaper on the details.
 The first milking took place very early on Sunday, or even at midnight on Saturday, and the first to carry this out was considered to be the King or Queen of the Meadow for the year.
 It was a custom for the owners of certain manors to lead a white bull (or a horse with a white sheet over it) or a black boar or a black stallion; after which, those who had rights, turned in their cattle.
 The Abbot of Keynsham, to whom the meadows once belonged, had an obligation to provide such male animals for the public good.
-Two centuries earlier, in one of these meadows, Sydenham Meadow, the unfortunate Duke of Monmouth and Lord Grey with a rebel army of 1000 horses and 8000 foot soldiers encamped 25 May, 1685.
-On the same day they had a skirmish with the Kings Dragoons and got the worst of it – a foretaste of their total defeat at Sedgemoor twelve days later.
+Two centuries earlier, in one of these meadows, Sydenham Meadow, the unfortunate Duke of Monmouth and Lord Grey with a rebel army of 1000 horses and 8000-foot soldiers encamped 25 May, 1685.
+On the same day, they had a skirmish with the Kings Dragoons and got the worst of it – a foretaste of their total defeat at Sedgemoor twelve days later.

 Boys National School (now the Church Hall) built 1830